 - 150 acquaintances (all-encompassing)

-Of these, he says that we spend 60% of our time with our core groups of 50 friends, and 40% with the remaining 90 people.
+Dunbar mentions two main numbers: an inner core of about 5 people to whom we devote about 40 percent of our available social time and 10 more people to whom we devote another 20 percent.
+All in all, we devote about two-thirds of our time to just 15 people, and 40% with the remaining 135 people.
 The number can be said to derive from our brain’s ability to maintain memories of 150 people, as well as the time necessary to devote to the group in order to keep relationships going.

 What examples of this are there in history?